-In the AsstrA Group, we mainly organize the transport of livestock from Western Europe to Russia, Ukraine, Kazakhstan, Uzbekistan and, to a lesser extent, Turkmenistan, Georgia, Azerbaijan, and Turkey.
+In the AsstrA Group, we mainly organize the transport of livestock from Western Europe to Russia, Ukraine, Kazakhstan, Uzbekistan and, to a lesser extent, Turkmenistan, Georgia, Azerbaijan, and Türkiye.
 The given destinations are particularly popular.
 Nevertheless, we also carry animals that prefer more exotic trips.
-We provide such animals with travels to Morocco, Tunisia, Mongolia, as well as to Tajikistan, Armenia and Iran.
+We provide such animals with travels to Morocco, Tunisia, Mongolia, as well as to Tajikistan and Armenia.
 The demand for "tourist" services for livestock from AsstrA is constantly growing.
 From January to May this year, AsstrA Livestock Logistics’s number of orders increased 68% vs. the same period in 2017.
 The turnover achieved in the first five months of 2018 increased by 58% vs. the same period last year.
 After starting with short routes, today we are able to deliver animals almost anywhere their owners are waiting for them.

 Practically any destination – for all species?